 At a Glance

-- Tasks: Join our team as a Business Services Administrator, handling essential administrative tasks daily.
+- Tasks: Join us as a Business Services Administrator, managing daily administrative tasks.

-- Company: Pertemps is a leading independent recruitment agency in the UK, known for its supportive culture.
+- Company: Pertemps is a leading independent recruitment agency in the UK.

-- Benefits: Enjoy a competitive salary, recognition rewards, and a full-time role with a Monday to Friday schedule.
+- Benefits: Enjoy a competitive salary, recognition rewards, and a supportive work environment.

-- Qualifications: No specific qualifications required; just bring your enthusiasm and willingness to learn!
+- Qualifications: No specific experience required; just bring your enthusiasm and organisational skills.

-- Other info: This is a permanent position based in Cirencester, perfect for those seeking stability.
+- Other info: This is a full-time role, Monday to Friday, based in Cirencester.

 The predicted salary is between 20000 - 30000 £ per year.